open-forest-observatory/tree-detection-framework/README.md

 - This is a learning-free tree detection algorithm.
 It is the one algorithm that is implemented within TDF as opposed to relying on an existing external model/algorithm.

 ## Software Architecture
-The `tree-detection-framework` is organized into modular components to ensure extensibility and easy integration of different detection models.
+The `tree-detection-framework` is organized into modular components to facilitate extension and integration of different detection models.
 The main components are:

 1. **`preprocessing.py`**<br>
    The `create_dataloader()` method accepts single/multiple orthomosaic inputs.
 Alternatively,